hpedrorodrigues/ApiRedirect/README.md

 ## How to use

-Just read `properties.sample.json` and understand.
+Just read `assets/properties.sample.json`, understand and create your own `assets/properties.json`.

 If you using for client side development, needed a url to your `index.html` file, because all requests at root path are redirected to